Your Workwear Supplier Should Ask You These Questions Before You Order (or you should ask yourself)

-It is important to let your supplier understand what you want.
-Personnel managers do not order uniforms daily or understand what to ask.
+It is important to let your supplier understand what you NEED.
+Personnel managers do not order uniforms daily so they tend not to understand what to ask.

 - Page Contents

 - Do You Want Custom Art or Logos?